-The Oakland Raiders schedule for 2016 includes games against the Seahawks, Falcons, Chargers, and more.
-They play one to two home games each month throughout their season, which runs from August (preseason) to January.
+The Oakland Raiders schedule for 2017 - 2018 includes games against the Seahawks, Falcons, Chargers, and more.
+They play two preseason games starting in August and the regular season games start in September and end in January.

 All home games are played at the Oakland Coliseum, which is an easy train ride from San Francisco.